 Bonding / Delivery:

 At the time of your third appointment, Drs.
-Pollowitz & Brown will first place the veneer on your teeth with water or glycerin to check their fit and color.
+Pollowitz and Brown will first place the veneer on your teeth with water or glycerin to check their fit and color.
 At this point, the color of the veneer can still be adjusted by the shade of the cement used to adhere to it.
-Once the color is determined, and the veneer is ready to be applied, the tooth is cleansed with specific chemicals to achieve a bond.
+Once the color is determined, and the veneer is ready to be applied, the tooth is cleansed to achieve a bond.
 A special cement is placed between the teeth and the veneer, and a visible light beam is used to harden the cement.